References

 }

-References are a way to show a value to a function without giving up the ownership.
-In our case, when we show the Card to the inspector, we don't want to give up the ownership of it, and we don't allow them to spend the rides.
-We just want to allow reading the value of the Card and prove its ownership.
+References are a way to show a value to a function without giving up ownership.
+In our case, when we show the Card to the inspector, we don't want to give up ownership of it, and we don't allow the inspector to use up any of our rides.
+We just want to allow the reading of the value of our Card and to prove its ownership.

 To do so, in the function signature, we use the & symbol to indicate that we are passing a reference to the value, not the value itself.